samuelscheit/proton-privoxy/README.md

-# Proton-Privoxy Docker
+# Proton-Multi-Rotating Docker

-This project sets up a Privoxy HTTP proxy that routes all its traffic through a ProtonVPN OpenVPN connection.
-The OpenVPN server is automatically rotated at a configurable interval.
+This project sets up a HTTP proxy that routes all its traffic through multiple ProtonVPN OpenVPN connection.
+The choosen tunnel is automatically rotated for each request.

-## Features

--   Privoxy HTTP Proxy
--   ProtonVPN integration using OpenVPN
--   Automatic rotation of ProtonVPN servers
--   Configurable rotation interval
--   DNS override capability
--   Dockerized for easy deployment

 ## Prerequisites